JudeWillmer/Microsoft-365-Administration-Lab/06 - Troubleshooting/README.md

 ## Scenario

-A user reported that Outlook was no longer sending or receiving email.
-During troubleshooting, I confirmed that **Work Offline** mode was not preventing Outlook from connecting to Microsoft 365.
+A user reported that **Outlook** was no longer **sending or receiving email**.
+During troubleshooting, I confirmed that **Work Offline** mode was not preventing Outlook from connecting to **Microsoft 365**.
 I also reviewed the **Junk Email** settings to verify that legitimate messages were not being incorrectly filtered or blocked.
-After completing these checks, Outlook was confirmed to be connected normally and email filtering settings were verified.
+After completing these checks, Outlook was confirmed to be connected normally and **email filtering settings** were verified.

 ---